monetr/monetr/README.md

 monetr is a budgeting application that aims to allow people to more easily plan their recurring expenses.
 It is completely free to self-host (documentation to come), but requires a Plaid account in order to communicate with banks.

-monetr is currently still in heavy development; but is being alpha-tested with the latest release version constantly.
+monetr is currently still in heavy development, but working towards a v1.0.0 release.
+To that end the current focus has been primarily on rebuilding the user interface [here](https://github.com/monetr/monetr/pull/1465) in order to provide a more pleasant and intuitive experience, as well as aiming to support mobile browsers as much as desktop browsers.
+A first class mobile app is not in the near future for monetr at this time, so prioritizing a mobile browsing experience is a priority for an initial stable release.

 ![image](https://github.com/monetr/monetr/assets/37967690/14e82b3d-9f02-4d38-9d81-5d89e3d7dbe7)